Search

 Prague Philharmonic Choir • New York

-Prague Philharmonic Choir will appear in Zankel Hall, New York's newest Carnegie Hall.
-Conductor Lukáš Vasilek will lead the orchestra in vocal works by Eben, Janáček, Dvořák, Martinů and Novák.
+The Prague Philharmonic Choir will perform at Carnegie’s Zankel Hall.
+Choirmaster Lukáš Vasilek leads the Choir, tenor Pavel Černoch and members of the Czech Philharmonic in works by Eben, Janáček, Dvořák, Martinů and Novák.

 Programme